KristinaK784/Bellabeat_Case_Study/README.md

 Select
 DISTINCT Id
 FROM `bellabeat-378316.Bellabeat.Daily_Activity`
---33 users for this table
+--33 users for this table, only 4 with activity over 0.00

 Select
 DISTINCT Id